ballerina-platform/plugin-vscode-compiler-toolkit/README.md

 # The Ballerina Compiler Toolkit

+This toolkit only provides additional tooling support for Ballerina developers.
+In order to experience language intelligence and other core features, install the Ballerina plugin.
+Checkout [ballerina.io](https://ballerina.io/) for details.

 ## Building the Extension
 > Building with Tests
 * If you want to build the VSIX of the extension with the tests, you need to: